Amethyst & Pavé Gold Bouquet 1940s Brooch by Mazer Bros.

 1946-1948 (based on mark and non-use of sterling, per Brunialti)

 This brooch is a bouquet of emerald-cut pale-purple-glass flowers with gold-plated stems and pavé accents is tied with a bow.
 Even the stem ends of this 1940s Retro Modern piece by Mazer are finished with diamanté.
 These details and the two-piece construction illustrate the high quality associated with this maker’s work.
 This brooch has a roll-over safety clasp.
 Although this piece is no longer available, scroll down to see similar brooches from the 1940s that you might like.
 See all of Mazer Brothers pieces here.

-Double Clip Brooches, 1940s Jewelry, Coro JewelryThis 1940s Duette (Coro's name for their double-clip brooch) looks like folded fabric crowned with jewels.
+- Double Clip Brooches, 1940s Jewelry, Coro JewelryThis brooch/dress clips looks like folded fabric crowned with jewels.
 It is made of rose-gold-plated sterling silver edged with diamanté accents.
 At the center of each side is a row of amethyst-glass navettes topped with a row of diamanté.
-This piece, which was created for the company's high-end line, can be worn as a brooch or as separate dress clips.
+This Duette, which was created for Coro’s high-end line, can be worn as a brooch or as separate dress clips.
 Their double-prong fasteners work well with heavier fabrics, such as wool blazers and dresses.
 My camera picked up two stones that appear to be a different shade of purple, but this difference cannot be seen by the naked eye.
-You can see the utility patent for the brooch mechanism here, shown below Coro's name.USD$195.00
+You can see the utility patent for the brooch mechanism here, shown below Coro's name.USD$295.00